How to Create Lists in SharePoint Using Visual Studio 2015

 Select SharePoint 2013 – Empty Project, and give your project a name.

 Enter the URL of your local SharePoint development site.
-You will also get to choose between deploying as a farm solution or a sandboxed solution, but for our tutorial, we will choose Deploy as a sandboxed solution.
+You will also get to choose between deploying as a farm solution or a sandboxed solution, but for our tutorial, we will choose to Deploy as a sandboxed solution.